 When you feed your fishes, closely observe them for overall health and feeding behavior.
 You should be able to easily determine if all your fishes are exhibiting healthy and active feeding behavior.
 If a specific fish is not getting enough food, it won’t take long for the fish’s abdomen to become concave, for the fish to show signs of stress and/or disease or to become lethargic and less active.

 You stated in your letter that the light is used later in the afternoon and throughout the night.
 Why is the light left on during the night?
 Your diurnal fishes should be provided a distinct day and night period.
 This is easily created by integrating an inexpensive timer with your light to provide consistency with respect to a day and night schedule.
 By establishing a diurnal schedule, it will reduce stress on the part of your fishes, too.

 Want to read the full story?
-Pick up the August 2009 issue of Freshwater And Marine Aquarium, or subscribe to get 12 months of articles just like this.
+Pick up the August 2009 issue of Freshwater And Marine Aquarium.